By Virginia Backaitis, CMSWire, November 11, 2015

 It was based on a research report written by 451 Research Group analyst Alan Pelz-Sharpe calling for EMC and Documentum to go their separate ways.

 A later article, “EMC Should sell Documentum, HP Should Buy It” (Note: it was written a year before HP sold off iManage and split into two companies) made the case for why Documentum wasn’t key to EMC’s survival (EMC’s cloud problem was in the spotlight at the time).
 It also raised the point that EMC and its C-suite didn’t seem to give Documentum much attention anyways, even when times were good.

 In fact, there was is an ongoing joke between Documentum watchers as to whether EMC CEO Joe Tucci would utter the word “Documentum” at the company’s annual conference EMC World.

-It’s also interesting to note that one of the few times EMC’s content group (it has had many names — IIG, ECD, among others) did make its way onto the stage during Tucci’s conference keynote, it was Syncplicity that was limelighted.
+It’s also interesting to note that one of the few times EMC’s content group (it has had many names — IIG, ECD, among others) did make its way onto the stage during Tucci’s conference keynote, it was Syncplicity by Axway that was limelighted.
 At the time it was the company’s great hope.
 Last July, EMC sold it off.

 The reason?
 Both EMC and its buyer, Skyview Capital, said it would fare better if it was owned by a company that could focus it time, attention and investment on it.
-A divested Syncplicity now seems to be winning clients and business partners at an unprecedented rate.
+A divested Syncplicity by Axway now seems to be winning clients and business partners at an unprecedented rate.